TombstoneTumbleweedArt/import-ply-as-verts/README.md

   9. Paste in the new `__init__.py` and `import_ply.py` from the repository
   10. Restart Blender

- This will need to be done for each version of Blender you would like to use the script with.
-However, it only needs to be done once.
+ This will need to be done once for each version of Blender you would like to use the script with.
 If you want to revert to the original script, reverse steps 7 and 8.

+ The install procedure is also contained in `Install-2.pdf`.

 # Usage